katjacb24/sqlplusdemo/README.md

   ]
 }
 ```
-Notice that the schedule field is an array of objects—each object represents a flight on a specific day and time.
+Notice that the schedule field is an array of objects - each object represents a flight on a specific day and time.

 What does `UNNEST` do here?
-* **UNNEST** schedule sched takes the schedule array from each route document and flattens it.
+* `**UNNEST** schedule sched` takes the schedule array from each route document and flattens it.
-* For each element in the `schedule` array, it creates a new row in the result, with sched representing each schedule entry.
+* For each element in the `schedule` array, it creates a new row in the result, with `sched` representing each schedule entry.

 Summary